Singapore Country Commercial Guide

 The QFLP licenses allow Foreign Law Practices (FLPs) to practice in permitted areas of Singapore law, which excludes constitutional and administrative law, conveyancing, criminal law, family law, succession law, and trust law.
 As of December 2020, there are nine QFLPs in Singapore, including five U.S. firms.

 A Joint Law Venture is a collaboration between a Foreign Law Practice and Singapore Law Practice, which may be constituted as a partnership or company.
 The Director of Legal Services in the Legal Services Regulatory Authority (LSRA) will consider all the relevant circumstances including the proposed structure and its overall suitability to achieve the objectives for which Joint law Ventures are permitted to be established.
 Currently, there are two U.S. law firms with Joint Law Ventures in Singapore.
-U.S. and foreign attorneys can represent parties in arbitration without the need for a Singapore attorney to be present.
+American and foreign attorneys can represent parties in arbitration without the need for a Singapore attorney to be present.
 There is no clear indication on the percentage of shares that each JLV partner may hold in the JLV.

 Except for law degrees from a handful of designated U.S., British, Australian, and New Zealand universities, no foreign university law degrees are recognized for purposes of admission to practice law in Singapore.
 Under the USSFTA, Singapore recognizes law degrees from Harvard University, Columbia University, New York University, and the University of Michigan.
 Singapore will admit to the Singapore professional bar a citizen or permanent-resident law school graduate of those designated universities who are ranked among the top 70% of their graduating class or have obtained lower-second class honors (under the British system).
 More information on the structure of Singapore’s legal service can be found via Singapore Legal Service and the Ministry of Law.